 Holidays and special days occupy such a unique space in our minds and memories.
 I don’t remember what I did last Wednesday, but I remember the feelings of Thanksgiving three decades ago.
 I remember who was there, where we were, sights and smells, feelings of comfort, family and love.
 Holiday traditions of the past stick with us.

 Whether we are looking back or foward to holidays in the future, we often go straight to the details.
 We remember the who, when, AND where of holidays.
 We think back to the homes we were in, the people around our holiday tables, and the things we shared.
 When we look to holidays coming up, the plans we make focus on the same – who we will gather with, where we will go, what we will do.

 It makes sense that we find comfort in these details, rituals, and traditions.
 Traditions and rituals bring us connection to the past.
 They give us a sense of predictability.
 Traditions situate us in our families and our histories.
 They give us a sense of belonging and stability.

 After a loss, traditions big and small sometimes have to change.
 Part of coping with the holidays as we grieve is planning for the traditions we will keep, those we will change, and those we will leave behind.
-This is hard in the best of years, and 2020 – a year of change, loss, distance, and isolation has changed our who, when, wheres, and hows more than ever.

 A Refocus on the “Why”